nguacon01/QM/README.md

 To performed this task, jobs have to be packaged to run in a stand alone manner, independently of the location from where they are started.
 A small file giving some information describing the job has to be written.

 QM has been tested and used on Linux, MacOsX, and Windows.
-It is written in python, but can laucnh codes written in any langages
+It is written in python, but can launch codes written in any langages

 QM comes with two independent programs :